depjs/dep/README.md

 ## Features
 + Installs the dependencies defined in a local package.json.
-+ Lock the dependencies installed in a local node_modules.
++ Locks the dependencies installed in a local node_modules.
-+ Run an arbitrary command from scripts in a local package.json.
++ Runs an arbitrary command from scripts in a local package.json.

 ## Scope